DennisGHUA/payday2-vr-improvements/README.md

 # PAYDAY 2 VR: Improvements Mod
-The PD2VR Improvements mod (referred to as VRPlus in code, in case you run across that) is a mod for the VR Beta of PAYDAY 2, adding many quality-of-life fixes such as smooth locomotion, moving you're health wheel to you're wristwatch (as per the trailer), and snap-turning support, and fading the screen to red while on very low health.
+The PD2VR Improvements mod (referred to as VRPlus in code, in case you run across that) is a mod for the VR Beta of PAYDAY 2, adding many quality-of-life fixes such as smooth locomotion, moving you're health wheel to your wristwatch (as per the trailer), and snap-turning support, and fading the screen to red while on very low health.

 Most of these changes are disabled by default, and must be enabled in the mod settings.
 See below for a list of the settings, and what they do.